 This was not a challenging or overwhelming dive, perfect for first timers or as a refresher.
 The dive lasted for about 45 minutes in relatively shallow waters, scattered with a few artefacts, small corals and loose rocks.

 We stuck together nicely and I only started getting cold right at the end of the dive, which was fantastic!
-On the dive we spotted plenty of starfish, jellyfish, a few hiding octopuses and some fish, including Hottentots (Black bream or Kaapse Galjoen) and a cool-looking green fish, among other marine creatures.
-I felt completely safe underwater and we didn't get tangled up in any kelp forests, which was a relief.
+On the dive, we spotted plenty of starfish, jellyfish, a few hiding octopuses and some fish, including Hottentots (Black bream or Kaapse Galjoen) and a cool-looking green fish, among other marine creatures.
+I felt completely safe underwater and we didn't dive in kelp forests, which was a relief.

 3 Top Scuba Diving Attractions in Cape Town - Year Round

 These three major scuba diving highlights in Cape Town can be enjoyed throughout the year by divers with any level of experience.

 1. Dive with Seven Gill Cow sharks (Spotted Cow sharks)

 Cape Town is the only place in the world where you can consistently dive with Seven Gill Cow Sharks.

 Encounter prehistoric looking seven-gill cow sharks in the kelp forests of False Bay, just off Miller's Point.